Frex: dependently-typed algebraic simplification: Conclusions and Further Work

 \seclabel{conclusion}

 We have presented a novel, mathematically structured, design for algebraic simplification suites that guarantees sound and complete simplification, even of user-defined simplifiers.
-Our preliminary evaluation shows that, despite its high level of abstraction, the resulting library is responsive, and provides comparable functionality to other libraries, in a combination of features no single library provides. \Frexlib{}'s unique design --- the frex and the fral --- offer new prospects and questions.
+Preliminary evaluation shows that, despite a high level of abstraction, the resulting library is responsive, with comparable functionality to other libraries, in a combination of features that no single existing library provides. \Frexlib{}'s unique design---the frex and the fral---offer new prospects and questions.

+Several computational type theories support extensional function types and quotients, such as observational type theory~\cite{altenkirch-et-al:ott-now,pujet-tabareau:ott-now-for-good,pujet-tabareau:impredicative-ott,pujet-leray-tabareau:ott-meets-cic} and cubical type theory~\cite{vezzosi-et-al:cubical-agda,cohen-et-al:cubical-tt}.
+Extensional function types and quotient types are also typical reasons for using setoids.
+So it is natural to consider the tradeoffs for implementing a similar library in a type theory with extensional function types and quotient types.

+Even in such rich type theories, we would still want to implement setoid algebras.
+Setoid algebras let us implement intensional aspects such as proof printing, certification, and simplification, which we view as useful functionality of a simplification library.
+Quotient types cannot replace this functionality: eliminators of the quotient must respect the quotient.

+However, a richer type theory may make other aspects of the library easier.
+For example, the commutative monoid fral and frex use the power of an algebra by a setoid.
+If we worked in a type theory with function extensionality, we could use the power of an algebra by a set and do away with some of the setoid machinery involved.
+A more speculative direction involves using the improvements in the type theory to implement category theoretic abstractions (presheaf categories, ends and coends, 2-functors) which may allow us to `teach' Idris not just universal algebra, but categorical algebra.
+We expand on this idea further below.

+Cubical type theories offer another potential implementation strategy through non-trivial identity types.
+Our Agda implementation (\Fragmentlib) is compatible with Cubical Agda, as it type-checks with the pragmas \texttt{-{}-safe} and \texttt{-{}-without-K}.
+Cubical identity types turn types into untruncated setoids, so our machinery applies unchanged.
+However, cubical identity types cannot replace setoids.
+Extracting intensional information is desirable and relevant for cubical type theory too, so we will still implement setoid algebras.
+So cubical type theory will not improve \Frexlib{}'s core design.

+Implementing some of the internal data-structures may be simplified by a more powerful type theory.
+For example, we can implement the power of a model by an $n$-element set either as a function or as an $n$-vector.
+It might be possible to use univalence to ease transporting structure between these two different implementations.
+However, using cubical abstractions---rather than merely being compatible with a cubical type-theory---is a lot more sophisticated.
+Such transport might lead to unexpected challenges, and would require further experimentation.